 Newport does not have a parallel route on the east side of US 101 to connect northern areas of the city to the downtown core, so most vehicle trips between these areas must occur on US 101.
 The Harney Street Extension proposes a new minor arterial road between NE 7th Street and NE Big Creek Road before connecting to US 101 at the proposed NE 36th Street traffic signal.
-This extension will provide a continuous connection between US 20 and NE 36th Street with limited access to amenities along US 101 north of NE $7^{\text{\tiny th}}$ Street and allow travelers to bypass some of the most congested segments of US 101.
+This extension will provide a continuous connection between US 20 and NE 36th Street with limited access to amenities along US 101 north of NE 7th Street and allow travelers to bypass some of the most congested segments of US 101.
 The Harney Street extension will also provide a critical connection to serve future growth in this area.

 The Harney Street extension was previously identified in long-range transportation plans, but this special study included additional refinement to understand the costs and benefits of this improvement.
-Figure 40 Figure 40 illustrates the refined project concept.
+Figure 40 illustrates the refined project concept.
 The extension was evaluated both quantitatively and qualitatively for its impact on pedestrian travel, bicycle travel, vehicle operations, and cost.
+A summary of the full evaluation is included in Appendix H, with conceptual details included in Appendix Q.